Automorphism groups of graphs of bounded Hadwiger number: Preliminaries

-For convenience, in this paper we explicitly allow extensions by abelian infinite groups.
+For convenience, in this paper within $\Gammad$ we explicitly allow extensions of abelian infinite groups by $\Gammad$-groups rather than only finite groups.
 This simplifies some of our arguments that deal with infinite graphs.
 Another way of describing finite groups in~$\Gammad$ is that they are groups whose non-abelian composition factors are subgroups of~$S_d$.

 Let~$\Thetad$ be the smallest class of groups satisfying the following properties: